Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Embedded Characteristic Score (ECS)

-It is natural to compare the features $f(X)$ and $f(\tilde{X})$.
-FID, the most commonly adopted evaluation metric, assumes that $f_{inception}(X)$ and $f_{inception}(\tilde{X})$ both follow multivariate normal distributions.
-The Fr\'echet distance between $f_{inception}(X)$ and $f_{inception}(\tilde{X})$ is then available in a closed-form expression involving only the mean vectors and covariance matrices.
+Thus, FID evaluates discrepancies between embedded distributions through differences in their first and second moments under a Gaussian assumption.
 As shown in prior work \citep{jayasumana2024rethinking} and in our simulations in Section \ref{sec:empirical}, such assumptions are not always appropriate and, moreover, they ignore valuable tail and higher moment information.